-As its name suggests, the Japanese beetle is a native of Japan, where it has natural enemies that keep it in check.
-The U.S. Department of Agriculture reports that the pest was first sighted in the United States at a southern New Jersey nursery in 1916.1 Because natural enemies of the beetle don't exist in the U.S., the pest has wreaked havoc on plants since its arrival.
-It took only four years for the pest to cause severe damage in 22 states after making its way to America.
-Monitoring and rigid regulations have helped prevent or slow the pest's establishment in the remaining states.1
+Because very few natural enemies of the beetle exist in the United States, this pest has wreaked havoc on plants since it arrived.
+It took only four years for the Japanese beetle to cause severe damage in 22 states after making its way to America.
+Monitoring and rigid regulations have tried to slow its spread, but its range is expanding steadily.1

 At slightly less than 1/2 inch long, the Japanese beetle is hardly imposing.
 Under different circumstances, this destructive pest might be considered attractive.
 The oval-shaped insect is metallic green with bronze-colored wing covers and dark legs.
 A telltale characteristic that distinguishes the Japanese beetle is the series of small, white tufts of hair located under the wing covers along each side of its body and on its hind end.

 In the spring or early summer, adult female beetles lay eggs in soil.
 Those eggs hatch and become unattractive larvae known as white grubs.
 The white grubs have brown heads and feed on plant roots, often causing severe lawn damage.
 If disturbed, the grubs curl into a C shape.
 The larvae stay in the soil until the following spring, when they pupate and become adults.

 Because of this hungry invader's distinctive feeding pattern, Japanese beetle damage to trees and shrubs is easy to spot.
 The pests dine on the soft tissue between leaf veins, leaving foliage skeletonized and lace-like.
 Flower petals become ragged after beetles feed on them.
 Trees hit hard by Japanese beetle feeding appear as though scorched by fire.2